dkhanal/maude_analysis/apps/labeling_auto_labeler/README.md

-maude_auto_labeling
+Auto Labeler

-This application performs an iterative auto-labeling.
+This application performs an iterative auto-labeling with integrated quality control (QC).
+Labeling is based on classification using a high-accuracy model.
+The model is re-trained after each QC.

 To Run: